johnwcowan/r7rs-work/Uuid.md

 Note:  UUIDs of versions 1 and 2 leak information about the creating machine's MAC address and so have bad privacy implications.
 UUIDs of version 3 use the broken MD5 hash scheme.
 Therefore, this SRFI does not provide methods of creating them.
+Use version 4 instead of versions 1 or 2, and version 5 instead of version 3.

 `(make-random-uuid)`